UNHOLY AWAKENING – THE RAVENSGATE CHRONICLES

 I turned on all the lights in the house after I saw her.
 I couldn’t get the sound of the groan in the attic out of my head.
 With the skeleton key, I locked the attic door, then went downstairs into the living room to watch TV and calm myself.

 I looked up at the bust of the woman on the mantel.
-It was as if she was looking right at me.
+It was as if she was looking right at me again.
 It was her in the hall upstairs who walked past the study door.
 I almost went up to the fireplace to turn it around to face the wall.
 Instead, I left the couch and walked into the dining room to check out the other bust on the end table in there.

 I sipped coffee—cream, no sugar—as I looked around the small diner at the many people feasting on breakfast.
 I saw a familiar face in the crowd.
 It was Karl Lansley from the Center for Paranormal Investigations.
 He sat in a booth with an African-American woman in her forties who wore a flower-patterned dress and thick red-framed glasses.
 They ate and chatted about things I couldn’t hear.